 - “Over-the-door” pantry bins can also be used in organizing your snacks and are accessible as they can be hung easily on your shelf doors.

 - You can put Binder clips and command hooks inside your pantry shelf to hang snacks or bags of leftover chips.

 - Repack them and use stackable nesting Tupperware in storing your dry goods so they don’t take up most of the space in your RV Pantry.

 - Mason/Glass jars are great for storing different types of cereals, but keep them on lower shelves since they can also be a bit heavy to be put on the top shelves.

-- Make sure that these containers are sealed and airtight to keep them fresh, odor-free and to prevent unwanted visitors like bugs or vermins.
+Make sure that these containers are sealed and airtight to keep them fresh and odor-free, and to prevent unwanted visitors like bugs or vermins.

-There are numerous tips and tricks you can search over the internet but make sure to choose something that will actually work for you.
+There are numerous tips and tricks you can search over the internet on how to organize your RV pantry but make sure to choose something that will actually work for you.
 Save your time and sanity, just head on and enjoy your trip!